datamol-io/graphium/docs/cli/graphium.md

 The pretrained model should be a `.ckpt` path or pre-specified, named model within Graphium.
 The fingerprint layer specification should be of the format `module:layer`.
 If specified as a list, the fingerprints from all the specified layers will be concatenated.
-See the docs of the `graphium.finetuning.fingerprinting.Fingerprinter` class for more info.
+See the docs of the `graphium.fingerprinting.fingerprinter.Fingerprinter` class for more info.

 **Usage**: